 Netsuite.com defines MRP as “a standard supply planning system to help businesses, primarily product-based manufacturers, understand inventory requirements while balancing supply and demand.
 Businesses use MRP systems to efficiently manage inventory levels, schedule production and ensure delivery of the right product — on time and at optimal cost.”

 MRP gives businesses of all sizes the ability to see inventory requirements needed to meet demand ahead of time, helping your company utilize inventory levels and accurate scheduling.
-Without this upfront information, businesses have less visibility and aren’t able to respond to supply chain management needs.
+Without this upfront information, businesses have less visibility over their entire business process and aren’t able to respond to supply chain management needs.

 This leads to problems like:

-Not meeting demands because of insufficient materials – resulting in lost sales, canceled agreements, and unavailable items.
+- Not meeting demands because of unmet material requirements – resulting in lost sales, canceled agreements, and unavailable items.

-Interrupting the manufacturing plan and delaying product assembly that results in increased costs and less yield.
+- Interrupting the manufacturing operation and delaying product assembly that results in increased costs and less yield.

 Manufacturing companies depend on MRP software to accurately forecast inventory levels and assembly needs.
 But MRP is also applicable in many other industries to balance supply and demand needs – businesses like retail and restaurants.